Kruger & Swazi Overland

 - Approximate Distance: 277km Estimated Time: 6 hrs Today we will cross the border from Swaziland to South Africa.
 The name of the border posts are Lavumisa in Swaziland side and Golela on the South African side.
 Some nationalities do require a visa for South Africa.
 See our visa section for further information.
 Remember that visas are your own responsibility; please double check with your agent if you will require a visa for South Africa.
 The currency in South Africa is the South African Rand (ZAR).
 Today we depart for the beautiful Zululand area, re-entering South Africa into one of its most diverse regions.
 We stay in the St. Lucia area near the coast.
 Here take the optional boat trip on the estuary or go for a horse ride on the beach.
 On day 7, visit the Umfolozi Game Reserve (optional) which is a safe haven for both the white and black rhino, and as well lions, buffalo, elephant, and leopard call the reserve home.
 Also, meet our local friends with a traditional Zulu dinner.
 The St. Lucia Wetlands is a huge expanse of estuaries which is dominated by Lake St. Lucia, the largest estuarine body of water in South Africa.
 The St. Lucia Marine Reserve, which extends roughly from Sodwana in the north to Mapelane in the south, contains no less than five different ecosystems, and is home to complex body of vleis (wetlands), pans, swamp forests and grasslands.
 These include the lake itself, a wilderness area known as Mfabeni and Tewati, a marine conservation area, the reed and papyrus wetland of the Mkuze swamps and western shores, and a fossil shoreline more than 25,000 years old.This was the first game reserve in South Africa.
 Today the Greater St. Lucia Wetland Park stands as a beacon to the efforts for conservation in South Africa.
 Option to go for boat cruises, kayaking or game driving in Hluhluwe/Umfolozi Game Reserve.

 - Approximate Distance: 275km Estimated Time: 6 hrs Spend most of the day travelling the coast to Durban.
 Here you may say goodbye to some travellers who are finishing their trip here, and you may also be met by new G Adventures travellers beginning their trip here in Durban.
+Enjoy a traditional Durban meal and witness a traditional miner's gumboot dance.
 Explore the beach and dive into the warm waters of the Indian Ocean just out the front door of our guest house.
 The city of Durban has grown into one of South Africa's best-known and most popular coastal resorts and commercial ports.
 With stretches of sandy beaches and abundance of holiday accommodation destinations available and all-year sunshine attract visitors to this festive city every year.
 This city is enjoyed for its vibrant mix of cultures and experiences, with a large diverse population of people.
 The beach front area has a number of attractions, from fair grounds to restaurants, to water sports and the now world famous “uShaka Marine World”.

 - Day 9 Durban (B)